geenux/fotowall/README.md

 ## Installation

+We provide several installation options: AppImage or Ubuntu packages on Linux systems, Executables on Windows or build from source on other OS.

 ### Packages (Ubuntu)

 We provide two repositories to install Fotowall from on Ubuntu: the `stable` repository contains packages for the latest release, the `head` repository contains the latest developpement version (github's main branch).